evhub/coconut/DOCS.md

 Coconut is a variant of [Python](https://www.python.org/) built for **simple, elegant, Pythonic functional programming**.
 Coconut syntax is a strict superset of Python 3 syntax.
 Thus, users familiar with Python will already be familiar with most of Coconut.

-The Coconut compiler turns Coconut code into Python code.
+The Coconut compiler turns Coconut source code into Python byte code.

 The primary method of accessing the Coconut compiler is through the Coconut command-line utility, which also features an interpreter for real-time compilation.
 In addition to the command-line utility, Coconut also supports the use of IPython/Jupyter notebooks.

 While most of Coconut gets its inspiration simply from trying to make functional programming work in Python, additional inspiration came from [Haskell](https://www.haskell.org/), [CoffeeScript](http://coffeescript.org/), [F#](http://fsharp.org/), and [patterns.py](https://github.com/Suor/patterns).